visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 ``Never`` mean to always *ignore* or never *ignore* the extents data and ``Auto`` means to ignore extents data for files written by data producers known to have issues with extents data in the past.
-The ``Undef`` setting is to deal with cases where users may have `saved settings <How to Save Settings>` with very old versions of these options.
+The ``Undef`` setting is to deal with cases where users may have :ref:`saved settings <How to Save Settings>` with very old versions of these options.

 Force Single